Pediatric Hematology-Oncology Fellowship

 • Medical School: Weill Cornell Medical College

-• Why I chose Colorado for fellowship: Everyone I met on my interview day seemed so enthusiastic, genuine, and kind.
+• Why Colorado for fellowship: Everyone I met on my interview day seemed so enthusiastic, genuine, and kind.
 I really wanted to work and learn alongside all these down to earth, cool people.

 • Research interests: The intersection between palliative care and high-risk oncology patients